UoMResearchIT/matlab-novice/episodes/02-arrays.md

 ## Initializing an Array

-We just talked about how matlab *thinks* in arrays, and declared some very simple arrays using square brackets.
+We just talked about how MATLAB *thinks* in arrays, and declared some very simple arrays using square brackets.
 In some cases, we will want to create space to save data, but not save anything just yet.
 One way of doing so is with `zeros`.
 The function [zeros](https://uk.mathworks.com/help/matlab/ref/zeros.html)